dgraph-io/dgraph/wiki/content/query-language/index.md

 * At most one result will be returned.
 * The preference list is considered left to right: if a value in given language is not found, the next language from the list is considered.
 * If there are no values in any of the specified languages, no value is returned.
-* A final `.` means that the a value without a specified language is returned or if there is no value without language, a value in ''some'' language is returned.
+* A final `.` means that a value without a specified language is returned or if there is no value without language, a value in ''some'' language is returned.

 For example: